Trump downplays Turkey's assault in Syria, touts sanctions over fighting

 Later on Wednesday, Trump’s vice president and top diplomat are scheduled to travel to Ankara to meet with Erdogan, who Trump has invited to the White House next month.
 U.S. Secretary of State Mike Pompeo earlier on Wednesday said the goal was to seek a ceasefire.

-“We’re watching and we’re negotiating and we’re trying to get Turkey to do the right thing, because we’d like to stop wars regardless,” Trump said.
+“We’re watching and we’re negotiating and we’re trying to get Turkey to do the right thing, because we’d like to stop wars regardless,” Trump said, adding that it was “fine” for Russia to help Syria.

-Reporting by Steve Holland and Makini Brice; Writing by Susan Heavey; Editing by Alison Williams, Alistair Bell and Chris Reese
+Reporting by Steve Holland and Makini Brice; Writing by Susan Heavey; Editing by Chris Reese and Lisa Shumaker